Get In Touch

 (A brief word on the enterprise account - this is more for internal company use, think of it as WeChat’s answer to Slack or Trello).

-Like Facebook and Twitter, it’s a straightforward way for users to guarantee the authenticity of the account (or stop people trying to pass off a fish eye for a pearl! 鱼目混珠 ).
-As a business, not only will you receive a gold badge next to your name and rank higher in search results but certain advanced features (WeChat Payment, WeChat geo-location) are only available after an account has been verified.
+Like Facebook and Twitter, it’s a straightforward way for users to guarantee the authenticity of the account (or stop people trying to pass off a fish eye for a pearl! 鱼目混珠).
+As a business, not only will you receive a gold badge next to your name and rank higher in search results but certain advanced features (WeChat Payment, WeChat geo-location etc.) are only available after an account has been verified.

-For both subscription and service accounts, verification also opens up the world of WeChat advertising…but that’s for another time!
+For both subscription and service accounts, verification also unlocks the world of WeChat advertising… but that’s for another time!

 It’s important to realize that whilst users with the foreign version of the app can access content and accounts from both inside and outside mainland China, accounts created by companies outside of China are not visible in mainland China.